 Comparable sales are those that most closely resemble your home.
 It is difficult to compare a tri-level home to a single-story home.
-Select the homes from this list that are mostly identical to your home in size, shape, and condition, such as:
+Select the homes with characteristics from this list that are mostly identical to your home in size, shape, and condition.
+Look at:

 - Similar square footage: Appraisers compare homes based on square footage.
 Larger square-foot homes are worth less per square foot than smaller square-foot homes.
-The variance among a group of median-priced homes ideally should not exceed more than a 10 to 20 percent variance in square feet, plus or minus.
+The variance among a group of median-priced homes ideally should not exceed more than 10% to 20% in square feet, plus or minus.